family dispute arbitration in Saint the claimant, Florida 33956

 Outcome: Sandra Fields issued her binding award in August 2023.
 She crafted a compromise: two cottages remain under Maria’s care as rental properties, with a buyout price of $300,000 payable to Diego within 24 months to cover his debts.
 The third property was to be sold immediately, with proceeds split evenly but with an additional $50,000 advance to Diego to alleviate his urgent financial pressures.

-The arbitrator also recommended establishing a formal management agreement for the rental business, with quarterly financial reporting to prevent future misunderstandings.
-Carlos would retain a small “life estate” interest allowing him occasional use of one cottage.
+The arbitrator also recommended establishing a formal management agreement for the rental business, at a local employer reporting to prevent future misunderstandings.
+Carlos would retain a small life estate” interest allowing him occasional use of one cottage.

 The Fernandez family left the arbitration room with bruised feelings but a clearer path forward.
 While Diego still had uphill financial battles, the urgent crisis was eased.
 Maria preserved most of the family legacy, and Carlos found some comfort in the compromise — a rare win in a war where money and family love are seldom easy to separate.